Social Emotional Learning

 What is Social-Emotional Learning?

 SEL, or, social and emotional learning, is defined by the Collaborative for Academic, Social, and Emotional Learning as, “the process through which children and adults understand and manage emotions, set and achieve positive goals, feel and show empathy for others, and establish and maintain positive relationships, and make decisions.”
 SEL instruction helps to establish an environment conducive to students learning the necessary skills for success in school and life.

 West Shore ESD SEL Services

 SELweb is an assessment tool that directly assesses children’s social emotional competencies grades K-6.
 Areas of assessment include emotion recognition, social perspective-taking, social problem solving, and self control.
-ESD staff support the administration of SELweb, and provide data review workshops to assist schools to develop a plan for how to use the data to improve SEL competencies.
+West Shore ESD staff support the administration of SELweb and provide data review workshops to assist schools to develop a plan for how to use the data to improve SEL competencies.
 To learn more about SELweb, click here.

 - Professional Learning Opportunities

-ESD staff are available to provide professional learning opportunities including trauma informed practices, SEL strategies in schools, SEL data workshops, strengthening classroom relationships, and promoting self regulation in schools.
+West Shore ESD staff are available to provide professional learning opportunities including trauma informed practices, SEL strategies in schools, SEL data workshops, strengthening classroom relationships, and promoting self regulation in schools.
 To view the professional learning calendar, click here.